Clarivate-SAR/wos-times-cited-service/README.md

 This web service can be built as a separate Java application (war) that runs alongside your VIVO application.

 ### URLs

+Currently, only Web of Science unique identifiers (UT) are supported.
+This identifiers must be stored in your local system.

 `/ut/{Web of Science unique identifier UT}`